 The Deposition by Jacopo Amigoni

-Robert de Boron, writing around 1200, transformed the Grail into the vessel of the Last Supper — the very cup from which Christ drank, later used by Joseph of Arimathea to collect the blood of the Crucifixion.
+Robert de Boron, writing around 1200, transformed the Grail into the vessel of the Last Supper — the very cup from which Christ drank at the Passover meal, later used by Joseph of Arimathea to collect the blood flowing from the wound in Christ's side at the Crucifixion.
 In this telling, the Grail becomes a relic of supreme sacred power, passed down through a lineage of guardians from the Holy Land to the shores of Britain.
-Robert gave the Grail its Christian mythology, connecting it backward to the Passion and forward to Arthur's court.

 Wolfram von Eschenbach from the Codex Manesse